 If you’re reading this post then perhaps you are thinking about adding another form of strategy to monetize your blog.

 It doesn’t have to be complicated.
-In fact, you can start and go on with it right now.
+In fact, you can start and go on with it right now by selling physical goods or even SaaS development or digital tools.
 Just make sure to consider these things below:

 Identify your product